Skip to content

 Indian Visa, Indian Visa application

-• Be aware that you still need to print a copy of the Indian Visa you receive by email, and bring it with you when you travel to India.
-When you arrive in India, you will have to wait in line at the airport to have the Visa stamped.
+• Be aware that you still need to print a copy of your Indian e-Visa and bring it with you when you travel to India.
+When you arrive in India, you will have to wait in line at the immigration counter to have your Visa stamped.

-• e-Visa is for e-Tourist Visa, e-Business Visa, e-Conference Visa, e-Medical Visa, and e-Medical Attendant Visa.
+• e-Visa is available for e-Tourist Visa, e-Business Visa, e-Conference Visa, e-Medical Visa, and e-Medical Attendant Visa.

 The e-Visa scheme can be accessed at 24 airports in India including: Delhi, Chennai, Kolkata, Mumbai, Hyderabad, Bengaluru, Kochi, Thiruvananthapuram, Jaipur, Amritsar, Gaya, Lucknow, Trichy, Varanasi and Ahmedabad.
 Also there are some ports where e-Visa can also be used.
 But please double check to make sure your arrival airport is on the current list, as it has changed.